What is a sales funnel? Stages, examples and how to build one

 Each stage of the funnel pushes your qualified prospects into the next stage and drops those who don’t fit your offer.

-A sales funnel is connected to the customer journey phases, which cover all the steps your customers take to purchase your product (a detailed process from your customer’s point of view).
+A sales funnel is connected to the customer journey phases, which cover all the steps your customers take to purchase your product.

 The sales funnel structure feeds the process that prospects go through in your customer relationship management (CRM) software: